 The presider was a retired bishop, who seemed to give a very thoughtful reflection (I had trouble hearing a lot of it), but the music we used all night was awful.
-I got to thinking that the moth balls I could smell were perhaps being used to preserve the 1970′s era pop-hymns we kept pulling out.
-It was actually rather discouraging.
+I got to wondering if the moth balls I could smell were perhaps being used to preserve the 1970’s era pop-hymns we kept pulling out.
+It was rather discouraging.

 I pray that enough people will get fed up with this kind of schmaltz before long, and the pop songs will go away.
 But as of now, this stuff feels like tradition to some of the older priests who’ve spent entire careers singing it – and some not-so-old ones as well.
 Alas, I might be sing-songing it for the rest of my earthly life.
-At least I can have confidence that, then, will be the end of it…
+At least I can have confidence it won’t follow me into the grave…

-As we were preparing to leave, we were all invited to join in singing “City of God,” that ubiquitous hit hymn set to the tune of “Old Smokey” (or is it “On Top of Spaghetti?”):
+As we were preparing to leave, we were all invited to join in singing “City of God,” that ubiquitous hit hymn set more or less to the tune of “Old Smokey” (or is it “On Top of Spaghetti?”):

 We are sons of the morning,